diyscif/diyscif/scif-thesis.md

 regularly to limit the effective window of a compromise.
 Tools for bug sweeping include spectrum analyzers, non-linear junction detectors, line analyzers, and lens finders.
-By carefully combining the use of these different tools it should be possible to locate active transmitters, passive transmitters, devices' built-in semiconductor components, and compromises of installed lines.
+By carefully combining the use of these different tools it should be possible to locate any active transmitters, passive transmitters, devices' built-in semiconductor components, and compromises of installed lines.

 To detect active transmitters in the protected space it is necessary to make use of a spectrum analyzer.
 These devices are designed to capture and analyze wireless signals over a wide frequency range.
-They either come as benchtop devices used to collect the ambient spectrum over longer periods of time or as hand-held, near field devices to detect signals at their source.
-Benchtop devices scan the frequency spectrum within the protected space over hours or even days and then compare them to measurements of the surrounding environment, historical measurements, or reference values of that type of environment.
+They either come as benchtop devices, used to collect the ambient spectrum over longer periods of time, or as hand-held, near field devices to detect signals at their source.

+Benchtop devices scan the frequency spectrum within the protected space over hours or even days and then automatically compare them to measurements of the surrounding environment, historical measurements, or reference values for that type of environment.
 By monitoring the frequency spectrum over long periods of time they are able to detect even the most sophisticated bugs, like caching bugs that store captured sensitive information temporarily and emit it only at defined intervals all at once.

 ![REI Oscor Blue Spectrum Analyzer](images/oscorblue.jpg){height=40%}